walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 4. Type any name you like in the name field then type `localhost` in the address field. `localhost` is a special internet address that points to your own computer.
-5. Click 'Join Server' to join the craftbukkit server.
-If the version of Minecraft is incompatible with the version of CraftBukkit you will not be able to connect to the server.
+5. Click 'Join Server' to join the server.
+If the version of Minecraft is incompatible with the version of the server you will not be able to connect to the server.
 To fix this, you can create a Minecraft profile in your client.
 Profiles let you decide which version of Minecraft client you want to run so that your client and